slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 npm i netlify-lambda
 ```

-And add postinstall script in you root's `package.json`
+And add postinstall script in your root's `package.json`

 ```json
 {